Vivojay/Poker-CLI/README.md

 [Windows-Only at the time, tested on Windows 10]

 ## Why would I play this game?
 Well, to enjoy yourself and have a fun time of course, right?.
-Even if you don't have playing cards at home or just want to enjoy some poker on your laptop for a couple minutes or if you're just getting bored, you can play this game.
+Even if you don't have playing cards at home or just want to enjoy some poker on your laptop for a couple minutes or even if you're just bored.

 **\*Note:** Before running, you must add Your **Gmail ID** and **Password** to your local machine's *environment variables* and save them as `GMAIL_ID` and `GMAIL_PASS`.